AMERICAN WEDDINGS BLOG

 Yes!
 In fact, many Mormon couples choose to have civil ceremonies either instead of, or in addition to, a temple wedding, so that all of the people they love can participate.
 But doing so isn’t without risk, and the potential for disapproval.

-These garments are worn under an individual's daily clothing and are much like the religious dress of other faiths, such as hijabs, turbans, cassocks, or vestments.
-One difference is that once a Mormon has been endowed, they wear these garments at all times, even at home, but especially when entering a temple.
+Temple garments are worn under an individual's daily clothing and are much like the religious dress and vestments of other faiths, such as hijabs, turbans, and cassocks.
+One difference is that after a Mormon has been endowed, they wear these garments at all times, even at home, but especially when entering a temple.

 (Perhaps instead of magic underwear, garments would be more accurately described as ‘armor undies’.
 As this is not intended to be disrespectful, we’d need to confer with the Church before adopting this term.)